Saab 35 Draken: Development

 As jet fighter technology developed after World War II, Sweden foresaw a need for a supersonic fighter that could intercept bombers at high altitude as well as engage other fighters.
 During September 1949, the Swedish Air Force, via the Swedish Defence Materiel Administration, released its recently formulated requirement for a cutting-edge interceptor aircraft that was envisioned to be capable of attacking hostile bomber aircraft in the transonic speed range.
 The original requirement specified a top speed of Mach 1.4 to 1.5, but this was revised upwards in 1956 to Mach 1.7 to 1.8 and then again in 1959 to Mach 2.0.

-It had to be flown by a single pilot, yet be capable of conducting combat operations under all weather conditions, night or day, while operating out of relatively austere airstrips, carrying all equipment needed to neutralize modern jet bombers.
+It had to be flown by a single pilot, yet be capable of conducting combat operations under all weather conditions, night or day, while operating from relatively austere airstrips, carrying all equipment needed to neutralize modern jet bombers.
 Although other interceptors like the US Air Force's F-104 Starfighter were being conceived at the time, this fighter would have to undertake a role unique to Sweden; the ability to operate from reinforced public roads, which were to be used as part of wartime airbases.
 The aircraft also needed to be refueled and rearmed in no more than ten minutes by conscripts with minimal training.

 SAAB commenced work on producing an aircraft to meet these requirements.
 Preliminary studies found that the majority of critical issues posed by these requirements could be met with a delta wing configuration.
 However, to obtain an aerodynamically desirable location, the forward fuselage needed to be extended, making the aircraft too heavy.
 The optimum solution was thought to be a double delta wing.
 However, this wing configuration was new and untested, so SAAB's design staff, headed by aircraft engineer Erik Bratt, and a team of more than 500 technicians, constructed a small test aircraft to explore the behaviour of the new wing.

 A sub-scale test aircraft constructed in Sweden, the Saab 210 (formally flygplan 210, "aircraft 210"), unofficially nicknamed "Lilldraken" (the little dragon), comprised a test of the double delta wing, and performed its first flight on 21 January 1952.
 Results produced by these test flights led to an order for three full-size Draken prototypes.
 On 25 October 1955, the first of these prototypes, not fitted with an afterburner, conducted its maiden flight.
 According to aircraft publication Flight International, an atypically intensive flight test program was conducted to define and test the type's exceptional speed, range, and complicated systems.
 The second prototype, equipped with an afterburner, unintentionally broke the sound barrier during its first flight while climbing.